predis/predis/README.md

 Options are managed using a mini DI-alike container and their values can be lazily initialized only when needed.
 The client options supported by default in Predis are:

 - `prefix`: prefix string applied to every key found in commands.
 - `exceptions`: whether the client should throw or return responses upon Redis errors.
 - `connections`: list of connection backends or a connection factory instance.
 - `cluster`: specifies a cluster backend (`predis`, `redis` or callable).
 - `replication`: specifies a replication backend (`predis`, `sentinel` or callable).
 - `aggregate`: configures the client with a custom aggregate connection (callable).
 - `parameters`: list of default connection parameters for aggregate connections.
 - `commands`: specifies a command factory instance to use through the library.
+- `scaleReadOperations`:enables the scaling of read operations between master and replica nodes (see the "Cluster" section for more details).

 Users can also provide custom options with values or callable objects (for lazy initialization) that are stored in the options container for later use through the library.